 Located in the northwestern corner of Upstate SC, Seneca sits at the heart of Oconee County.
 Home to gorgeous rivers, lakes and forests, it’s known as one of South Carolina’s most scenic areas.
-Seneca ranks on Thrillist’s list of America’s 20 Greatest Lake Towns thanks to Lake Keowee, a sprawling man-made reservoir that encompasses nearly 29 square miles and 350 miles of shoreline, plus neighboring Lake Jocassee and Lake Hartwell.
+Seneca ranks on Thrillist’s list of America’s 23 Greatest Summertime Lake Towns thanks to Lake Keowee, a sprawling man-made reservoir that encompasses nearly 29 square miles and 350 miles of shoreline, plus neighboring Lake Jocassee and Lake Hartwell.
 The Seneca and Oconee County area is also known for its history, particularly Ram Cat Alley, which is lined with gorgeous, traditional buildings from the late 1800s, and excellent hiking thanks to its location in the foothills of the Blue Ridge Mountains.

 Facts + Figures

 Median Household Income